 }

-Thus, we have implemented the God Object decomposition, and it will be much easier to maintain a changing state by tracking the changes in the protocol by the compiler, reducing the complexity of understanding the states due to reducing the number of lines of code and focusing on solving a specific state task.
-Also, you can now share teamwork, giving the implementation of a particular state to team members, without worrying about the need to “resolve” conflicts, which happens when working with one large class of state machines.
+In this way, we have implemented the decomposition of the God Object, maintaining the changing state will be much easier, thanks to the compiler tracking changes in the protocol, reducing the complexity of understanding states due to the reduction in the number of lines of code and focusing on solving a specific problem of the state.
+Also, now it is possible to divide the work in the team, giving the implementation of a specific state to team members, without worrying about the need to “resolve” conflicts, which happens when working with one large class of state machine.